-- 1. Does your company use product codes or stock keeping unit (SKU) codes? - If yes: - (a) Provide details of the product or SKU coding system for the goods, such as a legend or key of the meaning for each code within the product or SKU code.
+- 1. Does your company use product codes or stock keeping unit (SKU) codes? - (a) If yes: Provide details of the product or SKU coding system for the goods, such as a legend or key of the meaning for each code within the product or SKU code.